3. Why, when and where can one be tested?

 The purpose of screening is to :

-- Rapidly isolate any sick person to prevent them from infecting others.
+- Rapidly isolate any sick person to prevent him/her from infecting others.

-- Quarantine people with whom the sick person may have had close contact and who may have been infected.
+- Quarantine people with whom a sick person may have had close contact and who may have been infected.

 This strategy aims to stem the outbreak of new cases and limit the epidemic's relapse during this period of gradual easing of measures.